|Status:||Long Mynd is open to all pilots – PLEASE SEE SENSITIVITY NOTES BELOW|

 In terms of packing away PGs, do it in front of the new line of stones – there should be plenty of room – or carry the PG over near the gate, and pack away there, next to the HG rigging area, making sure you aren’t in the way of rigged hang gliders or the tie downs that they use.

-Note that on occasions alternative landing fields will be in use, and the normal fields will be closed.
-These are shown on the map.
-When these are in use, notice will be posted at the gate and on the web site.
+When alternative fields are in use, notice will be posted at the gate and on the web site.

 Hang glider overshoots